IT

 4

-Select the compounding frequency (quarterly, half-yearly, yearly)
+Select the compounding frequency (monthly, quarterly, half-yearly, or annually)

 5